ArctiqTeam/e-google-IaaS-lab1/docs/2-terraform.md

 As we can not install the Terraform in a usual way on Google Cloud Shell, we will help you work around this.

-As you are still in the root of your home directory.

-Create a new directory called `bin`using the `mkdir bin` command.
+As you are still in the root of your home directory, create a new directory called `bin`using the `mkdir bin` command.

 Switch into the created directory `cd bin`.